 25 Years In Atlanta

-25 Years in Atlanta Historical Perspective
+25 Years in Atlanta

 In May, 1962, Dr. Robert Gee Witty, a pastor in Jacksonville, Florida secured five pastors who signed the first charter application for Luther Rice Seminary.
 On June 14, 1962, the State of Florida granted the charter.
-The first classes met in facilities provided by Central Baptist Church on September 11, 1962—and thus began the remarkable rise of Luther Rice Seminary.
+The first classes met in facilities provided by Central Baptist Church on September 11, 1962—and there began the remarkable rise of Luther Rice Seminary.